-So if you’ve been keeping up with me on Instagram and Snapchat, you would know that I’m currently hammocking my way through the Western United States.
+So if you’ve been keeping up with me on Instagram, you would know that I’m currently hammocking my way through the Western United States.
 One of my first, and still favorite stops was Moab, Utah.

 Moab is a pretty small town, but it is a hugely popular international destination primarily because of Arches National Park.
 While Arches is pretty popular, it gets nowhere near as much attention as places like Yellowstone or Yosemite.
 Like I could actually find parking near the trails at Arches.
 I first went to the park around 8 PM, and it was pretty dead.
 The weather had just finally gone below triple digits and the sun was about to set, making for a ridiculously beautiful backdrop.